 "We know that the Asian market is not a one-time event and that it is necessary to create a bond of trust between client and supplier, a relationship of friendship and trust, followed by competitive product quality," he said.

 The executive commented that the company plans to grow and have a winery, with a view to "having sales, including through the Internet".

 Grupo Sesajal, a family business with more than 30 years of experience, exports several products to more than 20 countries, mainly to the United States and Europe.

-It currently sells 16 types of oil from various raw materials such as sesame, grapes, avocado, rice, peanuts, safflower, and chia, among other inputs, which are in demand in the gastronomy sector, the pharmaceutical industry and personal care.
+It currently sells 16 types of oil from various raw materials such as sesame, grapes, avocado, rice, peanuts, safflower, and chia, among other inputs, which are in demand in the gastronomy sector, the pharmaceutical industry, and personal care.

 The company also has a plant in Michoacan, where it makes avocado oil and has avocado collection centers.

-Mexico, one of the largest producers of avocado in the world, has forecasted growth of 5 percent in exports of this product for the 2018-2019 season, according to data from the National Bank of Foreign Trade of Mexico.
+Mexico, one of the largest producers of avocado in the world, has forecasted a growth of 5 percent in exports of this product for the 2018-2019 season, according to data from the National Bank of Foreign Trade of Mexico.